 At Bank & Vogue, our team works hard to purchase materials of high credential grade and to facilitate the purchase of wholesale credential clothing from charities and for-profit collectors across North America.

-All of this begins with our first step in recovering materials – accessing our suppliers.
+All of this begins with our first step in recovering materials – accessing our sellers.
 This entails getting our team to pick up materials from home pick-up routes, public bins located in neighbourhood drop off locations, and picking up materials that were, for a time, located in-store drop-offs and donation stations.
 Picking up materials entails sending a truck to the supply location to pick up any loose or baled credential clothing and bring them back to our facilities.

 Bank & Vogue employees then begin sorting the recovered materials which have been packaged in bales.
 While the product is unsorted, workers make it a priority to search for and eliminate any hard items or lotions that can damage the clothing.
 It is of the utmost importance to our team to ensure that these items are removed safely from the bags and protected from any kind of damage.
 Unlike clothing items, other items such as shoes, purses, and belts remain with the load.